SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     the full IEEE-754 single float value range and precision.
 However, NaN, infinite and denormalized numbers do not need to be supported.

-    If the relative resolution is not given or higher than 1.2e-7, single precision floats might be used in the ECS.
+    If the relative resolution is not given or worse than 1.2e-7, single precision floats might be used in the ECS.

     :related issue: `SECoP Issue 42: Requirements of datatypes`_